 For users that don't want to use the keyboard, or if the above method isn't working, they change orientation via the control panel.

 Using the Control Panel to rotate a PC or laptop display

-If for some reason you can't use the keyboard, Windows can rotate the display for you via the Control Panel.
 In Windows 7, type Control Panel in the search bar, then Appearance and Personalisation, Display and Screen Resolution.
 Click on the screen you want to change (if you have multiple monitors) and change Orientation between Landscape and Portrait.
 To rotate screen, select Landscape (flipped) or Portrait (flipped).

 The graphic card's control panel can also be used to rotate the display on your PC or laptop.